hpjeonGIT/Tips/CV.md

     - Performed image classification using VGG16, ResNet50, and MobileNet in Keras/Tensorflow for process control
     - Developed R/Python scripts for data engineering on OSIsoft PI data using AFSDK, OLEDB, ODBC, JDBC
     - Performed data analytics using random forest analysis, SVM, auto-correlation in Python/R
-    - Submitted one patent application for product characterization using deep learning
 * HPC Performance Architect, Intel Corporation, Santa Clara CA (Nov.
 2016 - Apr.
 2017)
   - Evaluated HPC performance of scientific SW to build weak-scaling model
     - Delivered scientific code profiling and tracing with Intel VTune, ITAC, and MPI Pcontrol with mpiP/mpitrace/IMPI tools on Intel XEON PHI KNL